 Foundations on the Hill

-Once a year, the SCG team and our Philanthropy California delegation of statewide members convene to ensure policymakers in Washington, D.C. understand the landscapes of the communities we serve.
+Once a year, the SCG team and our Philanthropy California delegation of members across the state convene to ensure policymakers in Washington, D.C. understand the landscapes of the communities we serve.
 Foundations on the Hill (FOTH) brings together hundreds of foundation leaders from across the country to meet with Congress and discuss issues of critical importance to philanthropy.

-This annual gathering brings together our state’s elected officials with leaders of philanthropy.
+This annual gathering brings together our state’s elected officials with philanthropic leaders.
 SCG members participate in Sacramento Day to develop and cultivate relationships with fellow policy-oriented peers and policymakers.
 Together, we encourage legislators to view foundations as thought partners and to trade best practices.